The Flash-X configuration

 Creating a Site-specific Makefile

-does not find your hostname in the sites/
+If setup does not find your hostname in the sites/ directory it

 your system follow these instructions.